sudo-self/Rpi-shairport-sync/docker/BEWARE.md

 Beware
 ======

 This is very flaky.
-Please do not rely on this.
+Please do not rely on this Docker stuff.